kwame-mintah/terraform-machine-learning-pipeline/README.md

 Additionally, the [serverless framework](https://www.serverless.com/) is used to deploy various AWS Lambda functions, this can be found in [aws-automlops-serverless-deployment](https://github.com/kwame-mintah/aws-automlops-serverless-deployment).

+# Notice

+As mentioned in the introduction, the main purpose of this project is to get a better understanding of Machine Learning within AWS.
+Please note that some configuration might be deemed out of scope, for example configuring a NAT Gateway internet access for SageMaker has been skipped and instead direct internet access has been granted.
+If security configuration can be completed without taking too much time, it will be done.
+For AWS best practices for securing SageMaker please see this [article](https://aws.amazon.com/blogs/security/secure-deployment-of-amazon-sagemaker-resources/), also see best practices for loading testing SageMaker [article](https://aws.amazon.com/blogs/machine-learning/best-practices-for-load-testing-amazon-sagemaker-real-time-inference-endpoints/).

 ## Development

 ### Dependencies